janaagaard75/desert-walk-solitaire/README.md

   * Use the engine to snap cards into correct positions.
   * Consider moving most of the calculations from the views to the models.

+* Consider the cell dragging from as a droppable cell when dragging a card.
 * Game lost screen.
 * Game won screen.
   * Some kine of reward for winning.